top of page

 MEETINGS

 A stakeholder group was formed early in the mitigation strategies plan development process.
-Stakeholders include a broad cross-section of government agencies, non-profit organizations, and property owners.
+Stakeholders include a broad cross-section of government agencies and non-profit organizations.

 Clients